 Brown said the truck began to break down and could barely move.
 She called the seller, who told her his dad would buy it back for $2,000, but she continued home.

-After a long drive to get the car to go, she finally returned and took it straight to her mechanic and she said the truth was revealed.
+After a long drive she finally got home and took the car straight to her mechanic where she said the truth was revealed.

 “He raised the hood, like everything had additives put in it, all the fluids.
 The oil was foamy, milky looking, and the odometer had been pushed back,” Brown said.